 Make your connection safer and smoother

-When you use Google Fi’s Virtual Private Network (VPN), your internet traffic is encrypted and protected.
+When you use Google Fi’s Virtual Private Network (VPN) on a cellular or Wi-FI network, your internet traffic is encrypted and protected.
 Encrypted data takes up a little more space and uses about 10% more data.

 When your Wi-Fi connection is unusable, your phone will start using mobile data.
 If you're in the middle of a download, it might keep downloading over mobile data.
 To go back to Wi-Fi, try moving closer to your router or access point, or pick a different network.